 Gin is the ideal alcohol to use in this drink.
 Since it’s derived from juniper, it adds another layer of woodsy flavor to the drink.
 As much as I love gin in this drink, it’s also delicious without it.
 I have a family member who is allergic to juniper, so he doesn’t drink gin and appreciates that this drink tastes great without it, too.
 I enjoy it either way!

 Making the rosemary syrup is not a big deal at all.
 It only takes a few minutes to heat up and one minute to boil, so no worries - this drink still comes together quickly!
 If you’re lucky enough to have lots of fresh rosemary around, you can make a bigger batch to keep in your fridge and try in different ways, like over pancakes or waffles, tea, or salad dressing.
 The scent is amazing, especially with maple syrup as the sweetener instead of sugar.

-Rosemary Gin Fizz cocktail Recipe
+Rosemary Gin Fizz Cocktail Recipe with Mocktail Option

-2 tablespoons coconut sugar or maple syrup
+- 2 tablespoons maple syrup

-2 tablespoons filtered water
+- 2 tablespoons filtered water

-three rosemary sprigs (two are for garnishing)
+- 3 rosemary sprigs two are for garnishing

-¼ cup gin (or omit)
+- ¼ cup gin or omit

-ice for the shaker and two glasses ice for glasses is optional
+- ice for the shaker and two glasses ice for glasses is optional

-two pieces of lemon peel for garnish
+- 2 pieces lemon peel for garnish

-With ice in your shaker, add the gin, citrus juice, and rosemary syrup and shake vigorously.
+- With ice in your shaker, add the gin, citrus juice, and rosemary syrup and shake vigorously.